 5. Secured loan lenders

-Different banks, such as TD Bank and BB&T, will accept different forms of collateral, such as real estate, savings accounts, cars, or even your home.
-Keep in mind that if you fall behind on your monthly payments, the bank can seize your collateral to pay for the debt, so there’s more risk to you with this approach.
+Different lenders accept different forms of collateral, like real estate, savings accounts, cars, or even your home.
+But if you fail to make your payments, the lender can seize your collateral.

 Applying for a personal loan